MelissaKt/i-bots_soccer/README.md

 # i-bots_Soccer
-The official i-bots Soccer 2vs2 open mainpage
+This is our official i-bots Soccer 2vs2 open mainpage.